 Facts and figures about Fairtrade

 Ever wondered how many farmers and workers are involved with Fairtrade?
 Or how the Fairtrade Premium is used?
-Here's a snapshot from our latest data.
+Here's a snapshot from the latest data.

 Are you interested in Fairtrade?
 Do you want to make a difference in the local area?
 Become a part of our Environmental, Sustainability and Fairtrade Commitee today!
 Email email@example.com for more information.